 So what’s the difference?

-Belly Bands – Do little more than keep your pants up (but they do a dang good job at it).
-Not to be confused with:
+Belly Bands – Keep your pants up (and they do a dang good job at it).

 So as you can see, while they may look similar, belly bands and maternity belts actually perform two very different jobs.